-Commenters shall indemnify and hold ANUK, its employees, agents or independent contractors harmless against any claims, liabilities, damages, and expenses including, without limitation, reasonable legal fees in defending or compromising actions brought against ANUK arising out of, or related to, the acts or omissions of theirs, in connection with matters arising as the result of a comment.
+Commenters shall indemnify and hold Aniridia Network, its employees, officials agents or independent contractors harmless against any claims, liabilities, damages, and expenses including, without limitation, reasonable legal fees in defending or compromising actions brought against Aniridia Network arising out of, or related to, the acts or omissions of theirs, in connection with matters arising as the result of a comment.

 Linking To Your Site and Others

 Please do contribute links of value.
 Excessive and/or inappropriate links will be removed.
 Any comment with more than two links will be held in the moderation queue, Comments with more than four links could be marked as spam.

 - Do it properly.
 Use tags like this:

 <a href="...">Google’s homepage</a>

 <a href="...">click here</a>

 - Keep the link text brief (6 words or less)

 Double check your links, because any link which returns an error, leads to a site under construction, or cannot be loaded by the browser will be removed.

 Adding a signature is completely optional.
 If you decide to include one, please keep it short (2 line maximum) and do not include a link to your website.